StianIsmar/Arduino-Car-Project/README.md

 # Arduino-Car-Project

-A Christmas project where I put together a small vehicle driven by a stepper motor, which could go in one direction and reverse if there was an object in front.
+This repo is for a Christmans holiday project where I put together a small vehicle.
+The vehicle was driven by a stepper motor, and would go in one direction.
+If an obstacle was sensed in front, the motor would change its direction and the vehicle would go in the opposite direction.

-An Arduino UNO was used, as well as a motor controller, 5V stepper motor and a Ultrasonic distance sensor.
+An Arduino UNO was used with a stepper motor (5V), motor controller and an ultrasonic distance sensor.